JunwenBai/GNN-RNN/README.md

 <div align=center><img src="figs/gnn_rnn.png" width="85%"></div>

-This codebase is the implementation of the [GNN-RNN](https://arxiv.org/pdf/2111.08900.pdf) model for crop yield prediction in the US.
+This codebase is the implementation of the [GNN-RNN](https://arxiv.org/pdf/2111.08900.pdf) model for crop yield prediction in the US (AAAI 2022).
 GNN-RNN is the first machine learning method that embeds geographical knowledge in crop yield prediction and predicts crop yields at the county level nationwide.

 ## Requirements
 - Python 3